A comprehensive set of 3D blocks that is easy for anyone to use. Colorful with solidly built magnetic tiles.

 These contain everything required to perform basic chemistry experiments.

-Electronic toys that talk are not good for STEM.
-Electronic toys hinder creativity, parent/child engagement, and new learning.
+Electronic toys that talk are not good for STEM as they hinder creativity, parent/child engagement, and new learning.
 Instead, look for toys that encourage physical activity.

 Building toys (such as LEGOs, K'nex, and Meccano) can provide an introduction to basic engineering.

 Anything educational that has to do with space could be classed as an astronomy toy, from telescopes to model solar systems.

 You can find some excellent electronics and circuitry toys for kids.

 Some toys, such as bug-viewing kits and anatomy models, encourage an interest in biology.

 Q. Do STEM toys encourage just one skill at a time, or can they foster a range of skills?